SWIRSKY, the recipient of

 Click here for her articles.

-Joan and her husband Steve, a businessman, have three children and
+Joan and her late husband Steve, a businessman, have three children and